RX12874: ROTOR

 The Type 80 was a key part of the ROTOR system, a comprehensive radar and control network covering the entire British Isles.
 The Catherine tests suggested that the system would be rendered impotent before it was even fully installed.
 The Royal Aircraft Establishment (RAE) immediately began developing their own carcinotrons for the V Bomber force under the name Indigo Bracket, while solutions to the jamming problem for the RAF's radars were studied.

 The first consideration was that the carcinotron provided a relatively weak signal, on the order of 5 kW.
 When used in barrage mode, this was diluted to perhaps 5 to 10 W per MHz of bandwidth.
 Due to the radar equation, at long range this was still much stronger than the reflection of the multi-megawatt signal from the radar itself.
 As the jamming aircraft approached the station, there was some point where the radar began to overpower the jammer, the "self-screening" or "burn-through" point.
 A very powerful transmitter would increase the range where this occurred.
 Further improvement could be gained by tightly focusing the beam to put as much power into the reflected signal as possible.

-The Royal Radar Establishment (RRE) began development of such a system with Metropolitan-Vickers (Metrovick) under the name 'Blue Riband'.
+The Royal Radar Establishment (RRE) began the development of such a system with Metropolitan-Vickers (Metrovick) under the name 'Blue Riband'.
 It was assumed that a jammer could produce as much as 10 W per MHz across the entire S-band.
 Through the use of twelve 4.5 MW klystron transmitters broadcast through an enormous 75 by 50 foot antenna system, the Blue Riband produced 11.4 W per MHz of reflected signal at 200 miles, thereby overpowering the assumed threat.
 To force the jammer to spread out its signal across a wide band, the radar randomly changed frequencies with every pulse, across a 500 MHz bandwidth.